dik-garri/Image-sorter/README.md

 To customize the keyboard shortcuts, you can modify the mapping.txt file.
 The file contains a list of keyboard keys and their associated folders.
 Each line of the file should be in the format key:folder, where key is the keyboard key and folder is the name of the folder to move images to.
 For example:

-- a: Archive
+- a:Archive
-- f: Family
+- f:Family
-- d: Delete
+- d:Delete

 # Limitations